 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
-For the purposes of providing crime statistics pursuant to the Campus Security Act in the College’s annual crime report, victim and witness information will remain anonymous.
-However, complete confidentiality cannot be guaranteed in all other contexts.
+For the purposes of providing crime statistics pursuant to the Campus Security Act in the College’s annual crime report, victim and witness information will remain anonymous; however, complete confidentiality cannot be guaranteed in all other contexts.
 The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College community.
-In many cases, however, that notification will be done without divulging the victim’s identity and will be done only for the purpose of providing a campus-wide safety alert.
+In many cases, however, notification will be done without divulging the victim’s identity and only for the purpose of providing a campus-wide safety alert.

-In an incident that is of an extreme or life-threatening nature, call 911, the New York City Police Department’s emergency phone number and also immediately notify the Department of Public Safety at extension 2111.
+If an incident is of an extreme or life-threatening nature, call 911, the New York City Police Department’s emergency phone number and immediately notify the Office of Public Safety at extension 2111.
 Public Safety officers will respond to assist and direct the police and other emergency personnel to the reported emergency.

 Public Safety and Security Services

-The College of Staten Island main campus grounds, the contiguous geographic perimeter of the main campus, the off-campus sites, the entry gates, and the parking areas are patrolled on a 24-hour basis by Public Safety Officers.
-Public Safety Officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10 subsection 79 and have the power to make arrests.
+The College of Staten Island’s main campus grounds, the contiguous geographic perimeter of the main campus, the off-campus sites, the entry gates, and the parking areas are patrolled on a 24-hour basis by Public Safety Officers.
+Public Safety Officers are sworn law enforcement/NYS Peace Officers under Criminal Procedure Law 2.10, subsection 79, and have the power to make arrests.

-At the College of Staten Island, incidents of a criminal nature that are reported to a Campus Peace Officer are referred via the complainant to the New York City Police Department.
-The City University of New York and the College of Staten Island have Memorandums of Understanding with the NYPD for emergency, non emergency and investigative response.
-The department consists of one Director of Public Safety, four Assistant Director’s of Public Safety, six Sergeants, five Corporals, and thirty Peace Officers assigned to patrol the campus.
+Incidents of a criminal nature that are reported to a Campus Peace Officer are referred via the complainant to the New York City Police Department.
+The City University of New York and the College of Staten Island have Memorandums of Understanding with the NYPD for emergency, non-emergency and investigative response.
+The Office of Public Safety consists of one Director of Public Safety, four Assistant Directors of Public Safety, six Sergeants, five Corporals, and twenty six Peace Officers assigned to patrol the campus.

-Additionally, the college employs 16 part-time Campus Security Assistants who are assigned to identification card and other fixed posts.
-Campus Security Assistants are licensed as NYS Licensed Security Guards and do not have arrest powers (outside of the powers of a private citizen).
+Additionally, the College employs 14 part-time Campus Security Assistants who are assigned to identification card and other fixed posts.
+Campus Security Assistants are licensed as NYS Licensed Security Guards and do not have arresting powers (outside of the powers of a private citizen).

-The Public Safety Department also oversees the fire alarm response system and the CCTV security camera system.
-Supplementing these campus safety systems are the emergency house phones located in the lobby area of each building, emergency assistance call boxes that are conspicuously located at the entrance to each faculty and staff parking lot and on a blue light tower located in parking lot #4.
+The Public Safety Department also oversees the fire alarm response system and the security camera system.
+Supplementing these campus safety systems are emergency house phones located in the lobby area of each building, and emergency assistance call boxes that are conspicuously located throughout the campus.

 back to top